 by Rachel Phipps, editor of Lipstick Royalty Magazine

 It's easy to hit back at the idea that the Twilight books are misogynist.
-Now online communities are taken by storm that it's Stephenie Meyers' very own sexual fantasy...
+Now online communities are taken by storm that it's Stephenie Meyers' very own carnal fantasy...
 And it's not what's being said, but who's said it...

-When I read my friend Amy's Twilight article on Mookychick last month, where she hit back at the idea that the Twilight books by Stephenie Meyer were misogynist, I was one hundred percent behind her: In my eyes, the idea that the story of Bella an Edward was a piece of "propaganda against pre-marital sex written by a mormon who believes women were born to serve, to do as they were told, and to completely give in to their boyfriends" was completely ludicrous.
+When I read my friend Amy's Twilight article on Mookychick last month, where she hit back at the idea that the Twilight books by Stephenie Meyer were misogynist, I was one hundred percent behind her: In my eyes, the idea that the story of Bella an Edward was a piece of "propaganda against pre-marital coitus written by a mormon who believes women were born to serve, to do as they were told, and to completely give in to their boyfriends" was completely ludicrous.

 Another idea about how one could read the Twilight books has now taken the online communities by storm, not because of what was said...
 But because of who said it.
 In an interview with E!
 Online Robert Pattinson (who plays the vampire Edward Cullen in the Twilight film) speaks out about his take on the saga after reading the books.